arkovia/acts/arkovia-constitution-act.md

 #### Article 5: Replacement of Prime Gen
 The Genesis Council can hold a vote to remove the Prime Gen. The Prime gen does not need to be present.
 At least 60% of the Gens must approve.

-### Segment 6: Trial Gens
-#### Article 1:
-A Trial Gen is a Gen in the process of becoming a full Gen. Each Gen receives the right to elect one Trial Gen. Trial Gens may participate in Council Votes, however, their vote is only worth half of a Gen vote

 ### Segment 6: State of Emergency
 #### Article 1: Triggering State of Emergency